clpo13/SinatraNFSN/README.md

 ## Troubleshooting

-Check the file `/home/logs/daemon_sinatra.log` for error messages.
+Check the file `/home/logs/daemon_sinatra.log` for log and error messages.
 Most importantly, make sure the daemon is running as "me" *not* "web".
 Otherwise, Ruby will fail to find the right gems and give an error on starting the server.
+Also check that the proxy port is the same as what Sinatra/Thin is listening on.

 ## License